1 dead, 3 hurt in rollover crash in Arlington

 When deputies arrived, they found a vehicle on its top.
-The vehicle had four passengers: one male and three female.
+The vehicle had four passengers: one male and three females.

 The man was ejected from the vehicle and pronounced dead at the scene, deputies say.
 The three women were taken to Hutchinson Regional where they are being treated for injuries.